 Gray area indeed.

 The irony doesn’t stop with diagnostic gray areas.
 While elsewhere more and more prescriptions are being written for neuroenhancement for patients that may not have ADHD, most patients that actually do have the disorder are being under treated according to Dr. Mark Wolraich, MD, FAAP, who helped write the ADHD guidelines for the American Academy of Pediatrics.

 Patients taking stimulants have to be carefully monitored.
 There are no good or bad medications for ADHD.
 All work beautifully for some patients and lead to significant side effects in others.
 The key is to find the just right dose of the just right medication for the patient and this initially requires frequent follow up and thoughtful adjustment of medication dose.

 Using an evidence-based plan of follow up and dose titration with both clinical evaluation and objective testing of symptom change and side effects usually allows Focus-MD clinicians to achieve dose optimization for patients in weeks to months not months to years.

 Dr. Wiley is board certified in Pediatrics.
-He practiced general pediatrics at Dothan Pediatric Clinic in Dothan AL for almost 20 years before moving to Mobile in 2008 and founding Focus.
+He practiced general pediatrics at Dothan Pediatric Clinic in Dothan, AL for almost 20 years before moving to Mobile in 2008 and founding Focus-MD.